MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/mip-easy-trials.md

 ## DLP for devices

-The default DLP policy for devices detects the presence of credit card numbers on Windows 10 devices that have been onboarded into Microsoft 365 compliance.
+The default DLP policy for devices detects the presence of credit card numbers on Windows 10 devices that have been onboarded into Microsoft Purview.
 It then audits (does not block) the following actions:

 - Upload to cloud service domains or access by unallowed browsers